PAST2212/certthreat/README.md

 As a Supplement to my other Project: https://github.com/PAST2212/domainthreat

 Using CERT Transparency Logs via https://certstream.calidog.io/ API to monitor phishing domains or brand impersonations.
-This is interesting to find newly domain registrations that are not published on a daily base by domain authorities  (e.g. DENIC does not publish domains with .de TLD - ICANN does publish .com domains).
+This is interesting to find newly domain registrations that are not published on a daily basis by domain authorities  (e.g. DENIC does not publish domains with .de TLD - ICANN does publish .com domains).

 **You can recognize:**
 - full-word matching (e.g. amazon-shop.com),